 VIII.
 You don’t adjust your message to different channels

 Publishing exactly the same content across all the platforms you own is a waste of your time and energy.
 Each social media network has its own rules and possibilities.
 This is why, depending on your goals, you should adjust communication to each platform separately.
-Take into consideration an audience and a character of publishing content.

 IX.
 You lack consistency